nec-community/community-gateway/README.md

 ![Example Proposal Screenshot](/proposal.jpg?raw=true "Example Proposal")

+Token Listing Proposals are also voted on and managed by `TokenListingManager.sol`.

 ## Listing Votes: Proposing A Token

 Every 2 weeks a new listing proposal begins, allowing a certain number of tokens to be selected by the